code-disaster/steamworks4j/getting-started.md

 }
 ```

-By default, ```SteamAPI.init()``` tries to load the native libraries from *steamworks4j-natives.jar* found in your application's resource path.
-There's a second function which allows to specify the path to a custom JAR, or a folder containing the native libraries.
-For example, this is used by the sample applications to load the prebuilt libraries directly from ```steamworks4j/natives/libs/``` for development purposes.
+By default, ```SteamAPI.init()``` tries to automatically detect the operating system it runs on, then extracts the appropriate native libraries from *steamworks4j-natives.jar* found in your application's resource path to a temporary folder.
+There's a second function which allows to specify the path to a custom JAR, or to a directory containing the native libraries.
+For example, this is used by the sample applications to load the prebuilt libraries from ```steamworks4j/natives/libs/``` for development purposes.

 ```java
 if (!SteamAPI.init("../natives/libs")) {